Syntax¶

 texture=minecraft:textures/entity/creeper/creeper.png

-For textures used by other mods, the namespace will be something other than minecraft
+For textures used by mods, the namespace will be something other than minecraft:

 texture=MODID:subfolder/texture.png